AthemFR/nonlinear-dynamics-chaos/README.md

 - Continuous and discrete dynamical systems

+- Bifurcations in 1D

+### Unit 2: Two-Dimensional Flows

+- Phase planes

+- Conservative and reversible systems

+- Limit cycles

-- Bifurcations and transitions to chaos
+- Bifurcations in 2D

-### Unit 2: Fractals and Complex Systems
+### Unit 3: Nonlinear Systems in 3D

-- Strange attractors
+- Lorenz Equations

+- Emergence of Chaos

+- Fractal geometry and dimensions

 - Introduction to complex systems

-- Fractal geometry and dimensions

-- Fractal dimensions and multifractals

-### Unit 3: Nonlinear Fluid Dynamics

-- Navier-Stokes equations

-- Laminar and inviscid flows

-- Vorticity and circulation

-- Boundary layers

 ### Unit 4: Chaos and Turbulence in Fluids

+- Navier-Stokes equations: Laminar and inviscid flows

-- Onset of turbulence
+- Onset of turbulence: Vorticity and circulation

 - Energy cascade and Kolmogorov's theory

-- Fractality in turbulence

-- Chaos and mixing
+- Fractality in turbulence: chaos and mixing

 ## Bibliography: